a-day-old-bagel/s2s/README.md

 ## adayoldbagel's fork

-This re-merges Madeorsk's feature additions with the original repo's latest updates.
+This fork re-merges Madeorsk's feature additions with the original repo's latest updates.
+It also adds a build option to skip runtime type hashing and validation, which shrinks the serialized stream.
+These shrunken streams are currently not compatible with builds of s2s that do include the type hashing.
+Some other compression techniques are tentatively planned as well.
+Incompatibilities in streams may later be solved with some sort of stream metadata header.

 ## API